Uloric Heart Failure, Stroke & Death Lawsuits

 Contact Us Today to Discuss Your Legal Options Regarding Uloric Complications

 If you have struggled with heart problems or stroke after taking Uloric, you may have grounds for a product liability claim against Takeda Pharmaceuticals.
 You may also be able to file for wrongful death if you believe Uloric contributed to the passing of a family member.
-Rosenfeld Injury Lawyers has years of experience handling complex defective drug cases throughout Illinois.
-We can investigate your case, collect evidence, and help you fight for fair compensation.
+Rosenfeld Injury Lawyers has years of experience handling complex dangerous drug cases throughout Illinois.
+Our law firm can investigate your case, collect evidence, and help you fight for fair compensation.
 Contact us online or call (888) 424-5757 today.

 - IMPORTANT SAFETY INFORMATION FOR ULORIC

 - FDA adds Boxed Warning for increased risk of death with gout medicine Uloric (febuxostat)

 - Make Uloric Second-Line for Gout, FDA Advisors Say